447327642/Note-2.0/Work/Interview/ctci-189-tour.md

 + record **unique** information
 + use all the information in the problem
-+ write the pertinent information on the whiteborad
++ write the pertinent information on the whiteboard

 #### 2.Example